digital-asset/cn-quickstart/quickstart/docker/modules/localnet/README.md

 ## Swagger UI

 When the `swagger-ui` profile is enabled, the Swagger UI for the `JSON Ledger API HTTP Endpoints` across all running participants is available at [http://localhost:9090](http://localhost:9090).
 Note: Some endpoints require a JWT token when using the **Try it out** feature.
 One method to obtain this token is via the Canton Console.
-Start the Canton Console and execute the following command:
+Start the Canton Console `make canton-console` and execute the following command:
 ```
-app-provider.adminToken
+`app-provider`.adminToken
 ```

 For proper functionality, Swagger UI relies on a localhost nginx proxy for `canton.localhost` configured for each participant.
 For example, the `JSON Ledger API HTTP Endpoints` for the app-provider